lsst/qserv/doc/source/quick-start-devel.rst

 Quick start guide for developers
 ################################

+Using Qserv with your own custom code or arbitrary versions can be done by connecting your local git clone with an eups software stack containing Qserv dependencies.

 **************
 Pre-requisites
 **************

-Follow classical install :ref:`quick-start-pre-requisites`, and then install all dependencies for the current Qserv release:
+Follow classical install :ref:`quick-start-pre-requisites`, and then build and install all source dependencies for the current Qserv release:

 .. code-block:: bash